muondu/pyqt5-practise-geometrical-settings/README.md

-# pyqt5-practise1
+# pyqt5-practise-geometrical-settings
-practise 1 pyqt5
+I was practising geometrical settings using pyqt5